nasa/cumulus/docs/deployment/thin-egress-app.md

 The Thin Egress App uses a `bucket_map.yaml` file to determine which buckets to serve.
 Documentation of the file format is available [here](https://github.com/asfadmin/thin-egress-app#bucket-map).

-A simple config, which would use the same URL scheme that we are using now, would look something like this:
+A simple config would look something like this:

 **bucket_map.yaml:**